t0ster/magento-on-dotcloud/README.rst

 Magento on dotCloud
 ==================

-This is the easiest way to launch a Magento website on dotCloud, it takes less than 2 minutes to get your Magento site in the Cloud.
+This is the easiest way to launch a Magento website on dotCloud.
-It works out of the box, just follow these easy steps and in the end you'll have our Magento site running on dotCloud.
+Just follow these easy steps and in the end you'll have your Magento site running on dotCloud.

 To run this code on dotCloud, you need a FREE `dotCloud account
 <https://www.dotcloud.com/register.html>`_ .